 We’re going to dive straight into 2/4 time, but you can find more info on what a time signature in ourcomplete guide to meters.

-What is a 2/4 time signature?
+What is time signature 2/4?

 The time signature or meter 2/4 is show in the music as a 2 above a 4.